JF Ptak Science Books LLC Post 230

 In memory of the German attack upon Poland on 1 September 1939 I'd like to share this stupendously-titled pamphlet.
 This is one of those times when a pamphlet has posed an idea that had never before occurred to me.
 This anonymous work produced by the German propaganda machine in May 1939 presents the incredible assertion that Poland did indeed have plans to continue to break the back of Germany over the pretty-much-forgotten Treaty of Versailles, and to also physically attack south-eastern Germany sometime in 1940.

 Again, the idea that Germany was defending itself against an imminent attack by Poland was completely novel to me.
 There's always a reason for these sorts of beginnings of wars (Gulf of Tonkin, WMD), but this one really is exceptionally removed.
 Poland had just decided to defend its borders against the Germans following their conquest of Czechoslovakia the previous year--until then the Polish military's biggest threat was the Soviet Union.
 The German attack, the blitzkrieg (Fall Weiss) which would begin on 1 September 1939 involved 1.5 million German soldiers attacking two principal points in Poland.
-It was ostensibly launched in response to a small Polish attack on the German border town of Gliwce.
+It was ostensibly launched in response to a suppoed "Polish" attack on the German border town of Gliwce--an attack orchestrated and simulated by Germany.
 In the attack, the Germans unleashed 11 tank divisions versus Poland's 1; sent in 1250 bombers and fighters to Poland's (mainly obsolete) 360; rolled 4 motorized divisions against Poland's, um, hat's right, they didn't have any.
 And of course the Germans had a modern and vastly superior navy, compared with Poland's 4 destroyers, five subs, and assorted smaller numbers of smaller and less-significant vessels.

 The British and the French issued an ultimatum to Germany to cease and desist; Hitler had no intentions in stopping, throwing the five armies of von Rundstedt and von Block deeper into the country in a fast and (according to many German generals) breakneck manner.
 The British and French declared war on the 3rd, by which time the war in eastern Poland was already almost over.
 The Germans did respond to the ultimatum (see this in continued reading, below) in which it outlines some of their needs and Polish-inspired dears.